Nargol: Religious activities

-As so often in India, different religious communities have their importance in the local area.

-The town is especially known for its Parsi (Zoroastrian) population.
-Legends also tell that Zoroastrians first came to India from Nargol in the 7th century.
+The town is known for its Parsi (Zoroastrian) population.
+Legends tell that Zoroastrians first came to India from Nargol in the 7th century.

-Near the beach is an Agiary (or fire temple, which is the place of worship for parsis) often visited by the Parsi's who often come to this village from Mumbai and other nearby places to visit the places of worship, like Udwada which is renowned for Iranshah Ātash Bahrām, one of the oldest and most famous of the Parsi fire temples.^{[in the world?]} In the village there is also a Parsi Association Guest House.
+Near the beach is the oldest of the Parsi agiaries, which is a popular pilgrimage site.
+The village also possesses a Parsi Association Guest House.

 Nargol has great importance for the followers of Sahaja Yoga.
-One of the Casuarina tree (or Saru tree) is called "Nirmal Tree" ("Nirmal Wriksh").
-The tree is a local sight and can be found nearby the beach.
-According to the founder and spiritual leader of Sahaja Yoga, Shri Mataji Nirmala Devi, the Sahasrara chakra was claimed to be opened in Nargol in the year 1970 under that tree, thus marking the beginning of Sahaja Yoga.
-The forest land surrounding "Nirmal Tree" has been declared and inaugurated as "Nirmal Van" ("Pure Forest") in an official ceremony on 2 March 2009 by representatives of the Indian government and other state authorities.
+One of the Casuarina tree (or Saru tree) located near the beach is known as the "Nirmal Tree" ("Nirmal Wriksh").
+In 1970, Shri Mataji Nirmala Devi was said to open the Sahasrara chakra under that tree, thus marking the beginning of Sahaja Yoga.
+The forest land surrounding the "Nirmal Tree" was declared the "Nirmal Van" ("Pure Forest") in an official ceremony on 2 March 2009 by representatives of the Indian government and other state authorities.

-The Forest Department protects it as Eco - Zone under, JFMC (South Valsad Forest Division of Gujarat State) for promotion of environmental awareness, ecotourism and peace project.

-In Nargol there is also the Sri Auromira international school (SAIS), which is a base for the followers of Sri Aurobindo.
-The school was a boarding school with ideals of finding the learning potential of each and every child in a perfect harmonious environment with Aurobindo's spiritual teachings in mind.
-The School is under renovation since last 4 years and is being over taken by a New Trust of Ahmedabad.
+Nargol also has the Sri Auromira International School (SAIS), a base for the followers of Sri Aurobindo.
+SAIS was a boarding school with ideals of finding the learning potential of each and every child in a perfect harmonious environment with Aurobindo's spiritual teachings in mind.
+It has been under renovation, however.

-Bhagwan Shree Rajneesh (Osho) had a meditation camp in may in 1970 in Nargol where he experienced with his then new "Dynamic meditation" -technique.
+Bhagwan Shree Rajneesh (Osho) also held meditations in Nargol in 1970, where he investigated new techniques.

-There is also a Shree Swaminarayan Mandir (temple) located in Nargol.
-The movement is led by Acharya 1008 Shree Tejendraprasadji Maharaj.
+There is also a Shree Swaminarayan temple located in Nargol.